AI-Ascent/AI-Ascent-Backend/README.md

   - Filters out feedback biased towards protected characteristics (gender, race, ethnicity, age, religion, disability, nationality, culture).
   - Utilizes a language model specified by the `FEEDBACK_MODEL` environment variable with temperature 0.0 for consistency.
   - Supports both individual classification and comprehensive summarization with insights.

+### Onboard Agent
+- **Purpose**: Provides personalized onboarding information using semantic search and AI reasoning.
+- **Features**:
+  - **Semantic Search**: Uses vector embeddings to find similar job titles, specializations, and tags
+  - **Intelligent Matching**: Combines multiple search strategies to find the most relevant onboarding content
+  - **Dynamic Content Generation**: Creates customized onboarding plans when exact matches aren't found
+- **How it works**:
+  - Utilizes HuggingFace embeddings for vector similarity search on job titles, specializations, and tags
+  - Employs a tool-calling agent with specialized search tools
+  - Searches for similar jobs using cosine distance on vector fields
+  - Compiles information from multiple similar roles to generate comprehensive onboarding materials
+  - Returns structured JSON with checklists, resources, and explanations
+  - Uses the language model specified by the `ONBOARD_MODEL` environment variable

 ### Coordinator Agent
 - **Purpose**: A general-purpose agent for coordination tasks (currently not integrated into the API endpoints).